x684867/nemesis_server/src/nodejs/doc/api/crypto.markdown

     Stability: 2 - Unstable; API changes are being discussed for future versions.
 Breaking changes will be minimized.
 See below.

-Use `require('crypto')` to access this module.
+Use `require('crypto')` to access this package.

-The crypto module offers a way of encapsulating secure credentials to be used as part of a secure HTTPS net or http connection.
+The crypto package offers a way of encapsulating secure credentials to be used as part of a secure HTTPS net or http connection.

 It also offers a set of wrappers for OpenSSL's hash, hmac, cipher,